GRAMMAR SCHOOL HEAD cohort

 Social gatherings with cohorts at SCL regional and national gatherings.

-- 10-12 monthly virtual meetings, each 90 minutes in length, to include a brief presentation on a key topic and open discussion time for issues and challenges
+- 10-12 monthly virtual meetings, each 90 minutes in length, to include a brief presentation on a key topic and open discussion of the reading material assigned.

-- One to three hours of monthly homework in between meetings (readings, videos etc)
+- 1-3 hours of homework monthly in between meetings (readings, videos etc).

 Grammar School is the foundation of a classical and Christian education.
 The importance of what takes place in these formative years has an impact on the future growth and success of students.
 Understanding the development of young learners is vital to the implementation of the Grammar School curriculum and program.
 The formation of a student’s mind, body and soul is critical at this stage.
 Therefore, the importance and commitment to lead a Grammar School well improves the likelihood of lifelong learners ready for the stages of Logic, Rhetoric and life.
 The goal of the cohort is to strengthen Grammar School Heads.
 Through intentional discussions and readings, we will cultivate our knowledge and skill while applying them to planning, leading, and building effective Grammar School programs.

 In this module we will discuss the importance of the Grammar stage of the trivium, get acquainted with the group and the format of the modules.

 Whether you are serving in a small or large school, leadership is key to creating and maintaining a thriving and healthy Grammar School.
 Leadership does not come naturally to many; therefore, training and mentoring is necessary.
 As Grammar School Heads, our influence reaches students, faculty, parents and beyond.
 How we get others to follow and how effective we are as mentors and influencers is key.
 In this module we will study and discuss practical leadership principles.